Last updated: July 2026 (revision 6)

 The following provisions apply to the AI-powered writing assistance feature.

 4.22 AI Assistant – tool, not clinician.
-The AI Writing Assistant is a text-polishing tool that helps Practitioners improve the clarity, grammar and professional tone of clinical notes.
+The AI Writing Assistant is a text-polishing tool that helps Practitioners improve the clarity, grammar and professional tone of notes entered in Clinical Overview.
 It does not provide medical advice, diagnoses, treatment recommendations or clinical opinions of any kind.

 4.23 No addition of clinical content.
 The AI Assistant is instructed to preserve all clinical details exactly as written and not to add medical information that was not present in the original text.
 However, as with any AI system, outputs should always be reviewed by the Practitioner before acceptance.